erinpentecost/deterbus/README.md

 * Draining the event queue is possible.
 * Event publication returns a channel indicating when all subscribers have finished with that event.
 * Subscribe-time handler type check to ensure handlers for the same topic have the same definitions.
-* If a handler takes in a context as the first argument, the topic and published event unique id will are available as values on it.
+* If a handler takes in a context as the first argument, the topic and published event unique id are available as values on it.
-* Doesn't work yet. :grimacing:

 If you add a subscriber while the queue is not empty, you won't get events that should have happened before the subscriber was added.
 Similarly, when you unsubscribe you won't miss events that were already coming your way.
 This also prevents a lot of headache when you add or remove handlers from within a handler callback.